 - †Products with the EWG VERIFIED mark have met the program’s impurity restrictions based on EWG review of company data.

-Other ConcernsNon-reproductive organ system toxicity (low) and Contamination concerns (high)
+Other ConcernsNon-reproductive organ system toxicity (moderate) and Contamination concerns (high)

 See how this product scores for common concerns.